Clark Art Institute: Clark Prize for Excellence in Arts Writing

 The Clark Prize for Excellence in Arts Writing has been awarded every other year since 2006.
-The prize "celebrates informed, insightful, and accessible prose that advances the public understanding and appreciation of the visual arts."
+The prize "recognizes insightful and accessible prose that advances a genuine understanding and appreciation of the visual arts."
 The award is presented for "critical or historical writing that conveys complex ideas in a manner that is grounded in scholarship yet appealing to a diverse range of audiences."

 In 2006, three people were honored.
 One person was then selected each time it has been given until 2022, where there were two winners due to the pandemic shutdown.
 Winners of the Prize are: